cdwlabs/hsc/README.md

 Let's explore each of the sub-commands.

 #### Init
 This sub-command initializes a user's local installation with necessary configuration to streamline processing.
 Storing a configuation locally will also eliminate the need to query for input that may be redundant across sub-commands.
-GitHub repository information would be one example of the type of data that may be redundant across sub-commands
+GitHub repository information would be one example of the type of data that may be redundant across sub-commands.

 #### New
 This sub-command creates a new project for a user.
 The user would be able to select from a list of pre-defined starter projects ideally implemented in multiple languages.
 A good example would be the customary "hello world" application implemented as a [microservice](http://martinfowler.com/articles/microservices.html).